Labyrinthia - Fun, Play and Learning

 If you need to renew your energy upon all the challenges, you can buy food and other refreshments in the café.
 You are also welcome to bring your own packed lunch and enjoy it outside, under the pavilion roof or on the large terrace.
 They also have two large gas BBQ’s at your free disposal.

-You can learn more about the history of mazes/labyrinths, and also try our two historic labyrinths – the Trojaborg (a Bronze Age pattern) and the Chartres (a Middle Ages pattern).
+You can learn more about the history of mazes/labyrinths, and also try the two historic labyrinths – the Trojaborg (a Bronze Age pattern) and the Chartres (a Middle Ages pattern).
 Though they are two so-called “one-way labyrinths”, they have still got some magic.